surbhishah/UnifiedCloud/readme.md

 - add csrf tokens to ajax forms
 - Oauth for autosyncer
 - make installer for autosyncer
+- add getCloud function to BaseController
+- handle controller generated messages in views
+- handle the case of cloud data overflow
 ##Testing

 - Run test code using